bluebrown/moby-ingress/notes.md

 - [x] handle errors on manager
 - [x] use multi staging and non root user
 - [ ] allow to use manager with compose
-- [ ] implement config caching
+- [x] implement config caching
-- [ ] use port from docker client if ingress port is not specified
+- [x] use port from docker client if ingress port is not specified - not possible with swarm WONT FIX
 - [x] use ingress class to filter

 ## Questions